Skip to Main Content

 Education Support

-Finding Books
+Finding books

 Use Library Search to find relevant books available through the Library.

-Search by topic/key words
+Search by topic or key words

 e.g. child development

-Search by book title/author
+Search by book title and/or author

-e.g. supporting education kearns
+e.g. Kearns supporting education

 The number on the spine of the book corresponds to a subject.
 You can find resources covering similar topics by browsing around that number.